 Introduction

 The term "medicinal plants" was first used in 1967 to describe plant species whose parts, such as “roots, stems, leaves, flowers, fruits, or seeds”, are used as medicine to treat diseases.
 This knowledge is crucial for preserving biological and cultural diversity among different ethnicities.
 The bond between humans and medicinal plants is ancient and symbiotic.
 Medicinal plants have been essential to human survival and health since the beginning of civilisation.
 This relationship encompasses medicinal, cultural, ecological, and economic dimensions1.
 Plants are essential for life, but they face threats like habitat loss, over-exploitation, pollution, illicit trade, and climate change.
-These pressures are predicted to push Earth beyond its tipping points.
+These pressures are predicted to push earth beyond its tipping points.
 In order to identify plant species that urgently need conservation, the "Convention on Biological Diversity" (CBD) has promoted the assessment of threat status at the regional, national, and international levels.
 Empirical evaluation of biodiversity threat status is crucial for assessing extinction risk, developing conservation policies, and raising public attention to declining habitats and species2.
 The numerous components of traditional herbs have been proven to have therapeutic value and may be utilized to prevent, treat, or cure human illnesses 3.
 Humanity relies on ecosystem services, including plant biodiversity, which provide economic and cultural benefits such as food, fodder, timber, firewood, and herbal remedies4,5,6.

 Various plant resources have a cultural value such as in religion, in education, as totems, for aesthetics among others and are essential in industrial and socio-economic activities7.
 Communities rely on traditional plant foraging for food, fodder, and medicine, highlighting its importance in sustainable food systems and discovering new local gastronomies in remote tribal areas8.
 Ethnomedical practises have led to the creation of conventional medical systems like “Unani, Siddha, Sowa-Rigpa, and Ayurveda” and form part of various allopathic medicines9.
 Medicinal plants have existed since the dawn of civilisation.
 The history of medicinal plants goes back to the beginning of civilization.
 It dates back to the "Vedic era (5000–1500 BC)” in India.
 Certain plants described in the "Rig Veda," such as "Ficus religiosa Linn" and "Bombex ceiba Linn," can be identified with a fair amount of accuracy.
 "Atharveda" has extensive details about 2000 medicinal plants and their various applications.
 Following the "Vedic era," 700 medications for everyday usage and specific purposes were covered in "Charak and Susruta", "Charak Samhita” and “Susruta Samhita”.
 Due to a lack of modern medical facilities, people in developing countries are especially reliant on traditional medicines based on the plants 10.